Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Atom-Only Master Equation

 \subsection{Lindblad Master Equation}

-Before analyzing the regimes in which a Lindblad form can be identified, it is instructive to first discuss the meaning of Eq.\ \eqref{eq:alpha:gen:0}.
-These equations are a function of atomic operators in a mixed representation, where both operators $\hat{\alpha}_n$ and the density operator $\hat{\mu}$ are evolved in time [see Eq.\ \eqref{Eq:mu}].
+Before analyzing the regimes in which a Lindblad form can be attained, it is instructive to first discuss the meaning of Eq.\ \eqref{eq:alpha:gen:0}.
+These equations are a function of atomic operators in a mixed representation, in which both operators $\hat{\alpha}_n$ and the density operator $\hat{\mu}$ are evolved in time [see Eq.\ \eqref{Eq:mu}].